 You can find a full description of committees here:

-Also please note that our next meeting will be held on March 27, 2021 via Zoom.
-Committees will meet before then, so please be sure to sign up for a committee for additional meeting times and dates.
+Also please note that our next meeting will be held on September 25, 2021.
+Note that we are planning to host our first Intrenchment Creek walking tour in conjunction with this meeting.
+Committees may meet before then, so please be sure to sign up for a committee for additional meeting times and dates.

 Once again, thank you so very much for your support, and please don’t hesitate if you have any questions!